wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 | Industrial       | 29            |
 | Health           | 29            |

-This insight optimizes product offerings and marketing campaigns, and potentially expand the product line to capitalize on the most in-demand categories.
+These insights optimizes product offerings and marketing campaigns, and potentially expand the product line to capitalize on the most in-demand categories.
+* The top product categories based on the number of purchases are Outdoors, Industrial, and Health
+* Customers with customer_id e-745 and total_spending of 140646994 have made 2 orders, making them the highest spenders in the given data
+* Majority of the customers have made only one order, except for the customer with customer_id e-745 and Cristen Block
+* Customers with age under 30 have the highest average order value compared to other age groups

 Insight 3.
 Analyze customer behavior by channel preference
 ```sql